Best Cars That Are Perfect For Winter Driving

 Mazda 3 Hatchback

-Not all of the best cars for winter driving are SUVs and estates – some are hatchbacks capable of handling harsh weather conditions with ease.
+Not all the best cars for winter driving are SUVs and estates – some are hatchbacks capable of handling harsh weather conditions with ease.
 The Mazda 3 is a prime example with its automatic emergency braking system, blind-spot monitoring function and driver alertness mode.
 There’s also a four-wheel-drive version ideal for manoeuvring around in winter driving conditions.

 Who would have thought a Mini was a great car to drive in winter conditions?
 The Countryman is a crossover of the iconic Mini and is just as fun to drive with added robustness.
 From driver-assist technology to advanced braking with ABS, electronic brake-force distribution (EBD), cornering brake control (CBC) and brake assist, this car has you covered in sorts of harsh terrain.